 Tororo got a massive wave of praise after Episode 17.
 It could have been because Tororo has a large fanbase already, or simply because Travis did that good a job.

 Practically every non-recurring character became one, including Asami, Grandpa Viper, the animators, Joriri, Pururu, and the "teeth guys".
 Yoshi often lamented that these characters did not show up more often, since he loved how they came out.
+Thorn and Jacob were particularly happy to bring Pururu back for Episode 25, and she ended up being Jacob's favourite to write for.

 In Episode 15 Fuyuki randomly says he no longer believes in God.
 The line, though otherwise unconnected, was written around the time of Christopher Hitchens' death.